djschlicht/academic-paper-scraper/README.md

 [documentation](https://dev.springernature.com/docs) can help with that

 ## Technology
-This is written purely in Python3 and uses the requests library for API calls.
+This is written purely in Python3 and uses the `requests` library for API calls.

-## To Do:
+## To Do
 * expand lists of trait-keywords and emerging pathogens
 * refine query generation
 * add modules for other academic publishers